47th District Court in Farmington Hills, Michigan

 Judge Marla E. Parker

 She has been a Judge of the 47th District Court in Farmington Hills since 2002.
 Before her election to the bench, Judge Parker was a magistrate for the Court and maintained a private law practice in Farmington Hills.
-She has served several times as the Court’s chief judge.
+She has served as the Court’s chief judge on several occasions.
 Judge Parker is a member of the State Bar of Michigan, the Oakland County Bar Association (OCBA), the Women’s Bar Association, the National Association of Women Judges, and the American Bar Association.
 She is a past president of the Oakland County District Judges Association and is a former member of the OCBA Board of Directors.
 She is a frequent speaker at seminars for new lawyers and has also been a faculty member for the Michigan Judicial Institute’s new judges seminar.
 Judge Parker holds a Bachelor’s degree from the University of Michigan and a Juris Doctor from Wayne State University Law School.

 Judge James E. Brady